Skip to main content

 • Dark Web: new breach and account exposures

-• Microsoft 365: identity, access, and policy events across connected tenants
+• Microsoft 365: identity and access events across connected tenants

 • Google Workspace: the same coverage for GWS environments